DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/Quick Views.md

 ### Naming Configuration tab

-Lets custom the view names.
+Let's customize the names of the views.

-On the first table see all the existing parameters you can use to naming the views.
-Select the parameters you want, and click on the arrow button to assign to the Selected Parameters table.
-You can also order the Selected Parameters using the arrows bellow the table.
+In the first table, you can see all the existing parameters that you can use to name the views.
+Select the parameters you want, and click on the arrow button to assign them to the Selected Parameters table.
+You can also sort the Selected Parameters using the arrows below the table.

 ```yaml
 #Note: